-Paul Molinari (pronounced “mall-in-are-ee”), a 27-year coaching veteran at the Division I and II levels, is in his first season as an assistant coach on the Youngstown State men’s basketball staff.
+Paul Molinari (pronounced “mall-in-are-ee”), a 29-year coaching veteran at the Division I and II levels, is in his third season on the Youngstown State men’s basketball staff.

 He joined YSU after five seasons (2012-17) as associate head coach on Jerrod Calhoun’s staff at Fairmont State.
 Molinari will work with all facets of the Penguins program.